ngs-docs/2023-snakemake-book-draft/src/beginner+/wildcards.md

 # CTB put in shell commands ;)
 ```

-Here, snakemake is happily using different wildcards, and matching
+Here, snakemake is happily using different wildcards in each rule, and
-them to different parts of the pattern, in each rule!
+matching them to different parts of the pattern!
+So,

 * Rule `convert_sam_to_bam` will generically convert any SAM file to a BAM
 file, regardless of any other details of its name.